Driver Station Log File Viewer

-In an effort to provide information to aid in debugging, the FRC Driver Station creates log files of important diagnostic data while running.
+In an effort to provide information to aid in debugging, the FRC® Driver Station creates log files of important diagnostic data while running.
 These logs can be reviewed later using the FRC Driver Station Log Viewer.
-The Log Viewer can be found via the shortcut installed in the Start menu or in the FRC Driver Station folder in Program Files.
+The Log Viewer can be found via the shortcut installed in the Start menuin the FRC Driver Station folder in Program Files, or via the Gear icon in the Driver Station.

 The Driver Station logs all messages sent to the Messages box on the Diagnostics tab (not the User Messages box on the Operation tab) into a new Event Log file.
 When viewing Log Files with the Driver Station Log File Viewer, the Event Log and DSLog files are overlaid in a single display.